xypron/glpk-cli/README.md

 * Verify the paths in Build_CLI_with_VC14_DLL.bat.
 * Execute Build_CLI_with_VC14_DLL.bat

-For building you own application you will need the following files from the w64 directory:
+For building your own application you will need the following files from the w64 directory:

 * glpk_?_??.dll - the GLPK native library